 Program Payer Type State Attribution Methodology Oncology Care Model Medicare FFS with commercial participation Nationwide The Oncology Care Model uses a plurality approach.
-First, the OCM identifies a cancer episode.
-Each episode is then attributed to the practice that provided the most evaluation and management (E&M) visits with a cancer diagnosis during the episode.
-34 Miami-Dade Accountable Oncology Program Partnership between Blue Cross and Blue Shield of Florida (Florida Blue), and two providers, Baptist Health South Florida and Advanced Medical Specialists (AMS) FL Patient attribution is triggered by a diagnosis of one of six cancer types and three E&M visits in any 12- month period.
-35
+First, the OCM identifies a cancer episode using a three-step approach: 1.
+Identify potential trigger events 2.
+Determine episode eligibility 3.
+Assign cancer type Each episode is then attributed to the practice that provided the most evaluation and management (E&M) visits with a cancer diagnosis during the episode.
+34 Miami-Dade Partnership between Blue Florida Patient attribution is triggered by a diagnosis Accountable Cross and Blue Shield of of one of six cancer types and three E&M visits Oncology Program Florida (Florida Blue), and two providers, Baptist Health South Florida and Advanced Medical in any 12-month period.
+35 Specialists (AMS)